 It occurred to me that there are many hundreds images of The Black Magus and St Maurice from the period which I study but just those two of John Blanke from the Tournament Roll from Miranda’s studies.
 And those two images are caricatures of a black man as the Roll’s artist has used identical stock figures for all the trumpeters bar John Blanke, where the artist has simply changed the head for his idea of a black man leaving everything on the trumpeter the same.

 So if John Blanke’s image is not true to life , being only a caricature then just as artists and patrons were free to create their own ideas of The Black Magus and St Maurice so artists should be free to portray John Blanke as they might imagine him from his role and his record and historians have been invited to comment on John Blanke's presence and significance.

 That in summary is The John Blanke Project.

-This page is only a holding page to relate the idea - the final JBP site is coming - for the latest see Twitter or Facebook or subscribe to John Blanke Newsletter.
+For the news latest see Twitter or Facebook or subscribe to John Blanke Newsletter.